workadventure/workadventure/docs/user/chat.md

 Please note that if you receive a message while you're away, WorkAdventure will send a **notification email**.
 In encrypted rooms, WorkAdventure cannot include a conversation snippet in the email because we can't decrypt the content.
 Therefore, we advise enabling end-to-end encryption only if you truly need the added level of privacy.

+### Resetting Your Backup Key

+If you need to reset your backup key, you can do so via the **Reset Your Backup Key** button located in the chat menu.
+However, proceed with caution:

+**Only proceed if you have no other device with which to verify your session.**

+Resetting the backup key will remove your current session and all trusted users.
+You could lose access to some past messages, and you will no longer be recognized as a trusted user.
+Make sure you fully understand the consequences of this action before proceeding.